 Modern air traffic control automation systems solve these pain points by leveraging radar, IoT, AI, and cloud-based dashboards, making skies safer and operations more profitable.

-Top 15 Air Traffic Control Software Companies in 2025
+Top 15 Air Traffic Control Software & Technology Providers Companies in 2026

 1. AT E-Log